mrw1986/fftcg_companion/cline_docs/codebaseSummary.md

 ### Auth Service (lib/core/services/auth_service.dart)

 - **Status:** Enhanced with detailed logging to track display name at various stages of the Google sign-in process.
 Logic updated to call `UserRepository.createUserFromAuth` *after* sign-out/sign-in during Google linking to ensure correct auth context.
+Also updated to include `isInternalAuthFlow` parameter in `signInAnonymously` to prevent the Account Limits dialog from appearing during internal auth flows.
-- **Pending:** Testing required to confirm Firestore permission issues are resolved and to address the Account Limits dialog issue after Google sign-in.
+- **Pending:** Testing required to confirm Firestore permission issues are resolved.

 ### User Repository (lib/features/profile/data/repositories/user_repository.dart)

 - **Status:** Modified `createUserFromAuth` method to extract the display name directly from the Google provider data and prioritize it over the auth user display name.
 Also updated to initialize `collectionCount: 0` directly when creating a *new* user document.
 - **Pending:** Testing required to confirm this resolves permission errors during initial user creation and ensures display names are correctly stored.

-### Firestore Rules (firestore.rules) - **(Fix Applied)**
+### Firestore Rules (firestore.rules) - **Fix Applied**

 - **Status:** Updated the `allow update` rule for `/users/{userId}` to permit updates where `collectionCount` is present but unchanged, addressing a conflict with `set(..., merge: true)` operations.
 - **Pending:** Testing required to confirm this resolves permission errors during user document updates (e.g., post-linking).